-- COMM 1212 FUNDAMENTALS OF SPEECH COMMUNICATION A basic course in effective public speaking with special emphasis on choice and organization of material, audience analysis, sound reasoning, oral style, and delivery. - COMM 2223 ADVANCED SPEECH COMMUNICATION A course in general communication theory with emphasis on public address.
-Language and meaning, non-verbal behavior, and public communication will be studied.
-Practical experiences in speaking in small groups before an audience are included. - COMM 2242 INTERPRETATIVE READING A study in the techniques of oral interpretation, including skill in the public reading of Scripture, prose literature, poetry, and children's literature. - COMM 2253 ARGUMENTATION AND DEBATE An introductory course in the fundamentals of logical analysis, preparation of position speeches, and experience in debating. - COMM 3263 SMALL GROUP DYNAMICS AND DISCUSSION Theory and practice of small group communication, including discussions of social issues, organizational problem solving, decision making, and leadership.
-The course will cover methods for leading Bible studies and church home groups. - COMM 3282 AMERICAN PUBLIC ADDRESS Rhetorical analysis of significant contemporary speeches and their influence on American society. - COMM 3433 INTERCULTURAL COMMUNICATION Findings from the fields of communication, psychology, sociology, linguistics, and anthropology are combined with the study of characteristics of various cultures to provide the student with a basis for effective communication in all cultures.
+- COMM 1212 FUNDAMENTALS OF SPEECH COMMUNICATION A basic course in effective public speaking with special emphasis on choice and organization of material, audience analysis, sound reasoning, oral style, and delivery. - COMM 2223 ADVANCED SPEECH COMMUNICATION A public speaking course focusing on extemporaneous speeches, speeches to entertain and ceremonial addresses.
+Organization, language use and techniques for delivery are studied.
+Verbal and nonverbal communication theory is discussed and famous speeches in American history are analyzed.
+Practical experience in speaking before groups is provided and students are coached on how to improve. - COMM 2242 INTERPRETATIVE READING A study in the techniques of oral interpretation, including skill in the public reading of Scripture, prose literature, poetry, and children's literature. - COMM 2253 ARGUMENTATION AND DEBATE An introductory course in the fundamentals of logical analysis, preparation of position speeches, and experience in debating. - COMM 3243 INTERPERSONAL COMMUNICATION A course designed as a selected overview of human communication focusing on the various contexts where communication between people takes place.
+Students will better understand interpersonal communication both as a concept and as something we experience in our everyday lives.
+Successful understanding of why we communicate (theory) and how we communicate; that is, the behaviors which increase our ability to understand or "make sense" of our environment (skills), will improve the quality of our private and professional relationships with others.
+Prerequisites: COMM 1212 Fundamentals of Speech Communication, ENGL 1013 English Composition I and ENGL 1023 English Composition II.
+(Same as BSCI 3243) - COMM 3263 SMALL GROUP DYNAMICS AND DISCUSSION Theory and practice of small group communication, including discussions of social issues, organizational problem solving, decision making, and leadership.
+The course will cover methods for leading Bible studies and church home groups. - COMM 3282 AMERICAN PUBLIC ADDRESS Rhetorical analysis of significant contemporary speeches and their influence on American society. - COMM 3333 CREATIVE COMMUNICATION WITH ADOLESCENTS A course to develop students' imagination and creativity in communicating with teenagers.
+Basic communication skills will be modeled: reading aloud, body language, story telling, Socratic discussion, drama, music and video.
+Lesson plans will then be developed which seek to implement these skills with teenagers.
+(Same as YMIN 3333) - COMM 3433 INTERCULTURAL COMMUNICATION Findings from the fields of communication, psychology, sociology, linguistics, and anthropology are combined with the study of characteristics of various cultures to provide the student with a basis for effective communication in all cultures.
 Prerequisite: SOCI 1113.
 (Same as BSCI 3433, MISS 3433, and SOCI 3433) - COMM 3543 ORGANIZATIONAL COMMUNICATION [Limited to degree completion students.]
 An examination of communication and relationships in creating a productive work environment.
 Effectiveness in personal and social relationships is also covered through readings and exercises involving nonverbal communication, constructive feedback, dealing with anger and resolving conflict.
 Students will develop a model for effective relationships.
 (Same as BUSM 3543) - COMM 3711-3722 FORENSICS WORKSHOP I and II (1 or 2 credits) A workshop for students who participate in intercollegiate public speaking contests held throughout our region.
 Possible speaking events include debate, interpretative reading of literature, persuasion, informative or extemporaneous speaking.
 One or two credits are contracted with the instructor depending on how many events entered.
 May be repeated for a total of 4 credits.